MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -UMReportingWorkCycle
-!!!
-Exchange Server 2010

-The UMReportingWorkCycle parameter specifies the time span in which the arbitration mailbox named SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9} on the specified server will be scanned by the Unified Messaging Reporting Assistant.
-The Unified Messaging Reporting Assistant updates the Call Statistics reports by reading Unified Messaging call data records for an organization on a regular basis.
-By default, it's scheduled to run once every 24 hours.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, if you specify 7 days for this parameter, use 07.00:00:00.
-The Unified Messaging Reporting Assistant will process all mailboxes that have Unified Messaging enabled on this server every 7 days.

-Changing the default work cycle for this assistant might impact the performance of the Mailbox server for your organization.

-!!!
-Exchange Server 2013

 The UMReportingWorkCycle parameter specifies the time span in which the arbitration mailbox named SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9} on the Mailbox server will be scanned by the Unified Messaging Reporting Assistant.
 The default value is 1 day.

 The Unified Messaging Reporting Assistant updates the Call Statistics reports by reading Unified Messaging call data records for an organization on a regular basis.